Tommaso Campanella: Biography

 Campanella's De sensu rerum et magia (1620) partly inspired the first fully-fledged it-narrative in English, Charles Gildon's The Golden Spy (1709).

-The historian John Headley described Campanella as "a man a man who strove to destabilize the regnant forces of what he identified as tyranny, sophistry, and hypocrisy and to shake the world into a new order."
+The historian John Headley described Campanella as "a man who strove to destabilize the regnant forces of what he identified as tyranny, sophistry, and hypocrisy and to shake the world into a new order."

+Independent scholar Andrew Manns has shown that the English pamphleteer and parliamentarian William Prynne distorted Campanella's political ideas in order to promote anti-Catholic propaganda during the English Civil War.